MarkCWilson/cooperation/README.md

 # cooperation
-Project leading to paper published in PLoS One with Arechar, Jimenez, Ghaffari.
+Project leading to paper to be published in PLoS One with Arechar, Jimenez, Ghaffari.
+Exploring the relationship between inhibitory control, cognitive tests, demographics, and cooperation in repeated Prisoner's Dilemma games.